 That next day came, Thursday, it was down again when we arrived at rope drop for Frontierland, and I was starting to feel the pain of all those who’d tried unsuccessfully to experience the newly refurbished Big Thunder Mountain during the last 8 months.
 It was when we were actually on the Molly Brown that we noticed the trains were going round again, with actual guests on them.
 So after disembarking we ran, yes really ran, over to use our Fast Passes, and on we went for the second time that trip.

 That was just the start, as that day we ended up riding Big Thunder Mountain 7 times.
-That included one period of 5 hours where Lucas and I queued for an hour or so then rode Big Thunder Mountain, then did the same again, and again, and again.
+That included one period of 5 hours where my son and I queued for an hour or so then rode Big Thunder Mountain, then did the same again, and again, and again.
 You see, the more I experienced the wildest ride in the wilderness, the more I loved it.
 The fear of the dark parts moved to enjoyment, and then eventually excitement.
-Lucas and I high fived, again, when we got to sit in the very last seats of the train, meaning we’d get the fastest ride possible.
-Every possible second I could wave my arms in the air without hitting rock, they were there.
+We high fived, again, when we got to sit in the very last seats of the train, meaning we’d get the fastest ride possible.
+Every second I felt I could wave my arms in the air without hitting rock, they were up.
 In the course of that day, and those 5 rides, I became a huge Big Thunder Mountain fan, and due to my nature the obsession started to kick in.

 Towards the end of the evening we were thinking of leaving but decided to take one last look at Big Thunder Mountain – a 65 minute queue.
-A bit of a discussion between and Denise and I and it was decided she’d go for a hot chocolate while Lucas and I queued for ride number 6 of the day.
-In actuality the queue was only about 35 minutes, and then it happened.
+A bit of a discussion among the family and it was decided my wife would go for a hot chocolate while my son and I queued for ride number 6 of the day.
+In actuality, the queue was only about 35 minutes, and then it happened.
 I found something that can rival Pirates of the Caribbean as the absolute best thing in Disneyland Paris, and by extension, the world?
 Big Thunder Mountain at night is a whole new beast, and one that I smiled wider than the Cheshire Cat from the very first second to the last.
 The extra sensation of speed you get at night, combined with the subtle lighting of the attraction itself, and then seeing the lights of the resort as we whizzed around was just mind blowing.
 Hyperspace Mountain, Sleeping Beauty Castle, Disneyland Hotel, Phantom Manor to name but a few.
 All looking majestic with their colourful lights, as viewed from a runaway train at night.
 This was a landmark moment, and one that I never thought would happen.
 Of course we got off and queued again, this time for only about 20 minutes.

 At almost 11pm we left Disneyland Park having ridden Big Thunder Mountain 7 times that day.
 SEVEN TIMES on Big Thunder Mountain for this guy here – the one that looked like he was going to throw up BEFORE that first ride on the previous day.
 This continued to our last day where we once again did rope drop, and this time Big Thunder Mountain was open.
-That meant a run to the queue for Lucas and I, while Denise kindly grabbed us Fast Passes.
-With Frontierland open less than an hour we’d ridden it twice, and had more Fast passes for 4.20pm – just before we were due to leave.
-For those three rides I was wearing my newly acquired Big Thunder Mountain t-shirt – told you, obsessed.
+That meant a run to the queue for my son and I, while my wife kindly grabbed us Fast Passes.
+With Frontierland open less than an hour, we’d ridden it twice, and had more Fast Passes for 4.20pm – just before we were due to leave.
+For those three rides, I was wearing my newly acquired Big Thunder Mountain t-shirt – told you, obsessed.
 I was actually disappointed with the lack of Big Thunder Mountain merchandise in the shops, and especially the Attraction Series pin which apparently sold out months ago 🙁

 This trip to Disneyland Paris was supposed to be all about Pirates of the Caribbean for me, and it still was, but Jack Sparrow and chums must also share the headlines with Big Thunder Mountain.
 If like me you have not wanted to ride it, then I urge you to please reconsider, because as we joked this should be on a t-shirt: if I can ride it so can you.
 Push those nerves aside, face your fears and take a ride on the most exhilarating attraction I have ever experienced – Big Thunder Mountain.
 I’m all set to ride Crush’s Coaster in December, though people have suggested that Rock n Roller Coaster or Hyperspace Mountain would be a better next step.
 Not sure my head can get around the loops, but then 10 days ago I’d have laughed at you saying I’d ride Big Thunder Mountain 11 times on this trip.